AnsariMohammedMujtaba/Face-Recognition-using-Limited-Features/README.md

 - **Machine Learning**: Implemented Machine Learning Concept for this.
 - **Haar Cascade Classifier**: Used for detecting facial features such as eyes.
 - **Git/GitHub**: Version control and collaboration for project management.

+## Future Prospects

+Continuously exploring opportunities to enhance the system's capabilities with advanced features such as more accuracy for performance insights, AI-driven optimizations and GUI integration.